kyomawa/4AGQL/grades-service/readme.md

 ## Project Overview

 The Grades Service manages all operations related to student grades for the Schoolnc ltd project.
 This service provides a GraphQL API that allows users to retrieve their grades while enabling professors and administrators to create, update, and delete grade records.
-It ensures that students only see their own grades, whereas professors have controlled access based on class assignments and ownership of the grade record.
+It ensures that students only see their own grades, whereas professors have controlled access based on class assignments and record ownership, and administrators have full access.

 ## Key Features